ritsource/scheduler/README.md

 ### Starting the App

-After getting into the root directory using `cd ./schedular`, you can start the project by running :point_down:
+After getting into the root directory `./schedular`, you can start the project by running :point_down:
 ```shell
 $ docker-compose up
 ```